 Carthage slowly lost most of its territories and influence over the Mediterranean.
 Wanting revenge, Rome attacked the city in 149 BC which fought back bravely for three years before being defeated.
 Most of Carthage got destroyed and the rest became a Roman city.
 After the end of the Roman Empire, Carthage was invaded by the Vandals, the Byzantines and then the Arabs, to finally end-up being completely left in ruins, the materials being used to built Tunis.

 Excavation work started in 1857 and there’s still a lot to uncover.
-Some places are surprisingly well preserved.
+Some places are surprisingly well preserved and Carthage is now a UNESCO World Heritage Site.

 Best places to visit in Carthage: